onsip/sipjs.com/content/api/0.5.0/session.md

 ## Events

-`SIP.Session` class defines a series of events.
+The `SIP.Session` class defines a series of events.
 Each of them allows a callback function to be defined in order to let the user execute a handler for each given stimulus.

 Every event handler is executed with a [SIP.Event](/api/0.5.0/eventEmitter/) instance as the only argument.